 Gypsum board that is 1/2 inch to 3/4 quarters of an inch in thickness and above, is suitable for construction application across larger spaces that undergo more usage and wear and tear than households, such as commercial and industrial facilities.
 For heavy-duty residential work, 1/2 sized gypsum board is still suitable, for work such as building a single layer wall, the ceiling, or double layer systems that are needed for optimized soundproofing as well as fire protection.
 At 5/8, gypsum boards of this thickness have greater rigidity, which means better fire protection from the core, as well as sturdier construction which can withstand different kinds of impact that can take place on a commercial industrial site, such as bearing weight, or contact with a colliding object.

 Finally, at ¾ to 1-inch thickness, this range is best suited for commercial and industrial purposes.
-Gypsum board of this measurement is suitable for structures and applications on large, heavy-duty sites, such as warehouses, factories and production lines.
+The gypsum board of this measurement is suitable for structures and applications on large, heavy-duty sites, such as warehouses, factories, and production lines.
 Gypsum panels can be used throughout such facilities to optimize safety, including all-round as well as separate-occupancy firewall protection, and in stairways and elevators.

-In addition to sizing there are other kinds of gypsum boards catering to specialized needs for homeowner, offices, or commercial and industrial facilities.
+In addition to sizing, there are other kinds of gypsum boards catering to specialized needs for homeowners, offices, or commercial and industrial facilities.

 A moisture-resistant gypsum board is green in color and used on interior walls, and can maintain specified moisture levels, and therefore useful in areas such as washrooms and kitchens.

 An abuse-resistant gypsum board is ideal for high-traffic areas and passages and are designed to withstand abrasion and indentation